 Seminarians interested in going directly into a chaplaincy ministry could be called and deployed as a chaplain by an LCMC congregation.
 LCMC as an association of congregations does not ordain, congregations do.
 Therefore, the student is called and ordained in a congregation, then deployed by that congregation to the chaplaincy role.
 This "deployed" relationship need have no financial or other obligation by the congregation except that the congregation consider the person to be doing ministry in partnership with them, and that the chaplain report to the congregation about the ministry in an agreed upon manner.
 Those pastors who already have been ordained and served in ministry can use this "called and deployed" arrangement if they are hired for a chaplaincy position.
 Those seeking endorsement for military chaplaincy should check the "LCMC Staff" page on the our website for the LCMC Military Endorser and contact that individual.

-If you have any questions regarding pastoral certification in LCMC, please contact the Coordinator for Pastoral Ministry (See: Staff Page).
+If you have any questions regarding pastoral certification in LCMC, please contact the Coordinator for Leadership and Pastoral Development (See: Staff Page).

 Once you have finished reviewing the above documents, it’s time to consider your education and training options and to ask any questions you might have about the seminary process and certification in LCMC.

 For the sake of communication and collaboration, seminarians are encouraged to identify themselves on our list of seminarians by contacting the seminarian liaison on the Ministry Board.
 For more information, questions regarding the seminary process, any seminary requirements which require LCMC endorsement, or to add or update your status on the seminarian directory, contact the Ministry Board Liaison for Seminarians.
 You may contact the LCMC Military Endorser regarding military endorsement.
 (See: Ministry Board Page and Staff Page)